 - Skin reactions have happened where the shot is given or close to the area.
 This includes pain, swelling, hardness, redness, bleeding, itching, and rash.
 These skin reactions have also happened more than 24 hours after the injection.
 Talk with your doctor if you have a skin reaction near where the shot was given.

 - People who took this drug with some cancer drugs have had bowel block or tears in the bowel.
 Sometimes this has been deadly.
-Call your doctor right away if you have very bad belly pain; very hard stools (constipation); throwing up, throwing up blood, or throw up that looks like coffee grounds; or black, tarry, or bloody stools.
+Call your doctor right away if you have very bad stomach pain; very bad constipation; throwing up, throwing up blood, or throw up that looks like coffee grounds; or black, tarry, or bloody stools.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: